Skip to content

 Method Signature

-// Sets ascending order conditions using field names
+// Sets ascending order conditions using column names

 orderByAsc(R... columns)